azazelm3dj3d/0xnose/README.md

 --xunit-file=FILE

    Path to xml file to store the xunit report in.
-Default is xnosetests.xml in the working directory [NOSE_XUNIT_FILE]
+Default is nosetests.xml in the working directory [NOSE_XUNIT_FILE]

 --xunit-testsuite-name=PACKAGE

    Name of the testsuite in the xunit xml, generated by plugin.
-   Default test suite name is xnosetests.
+   Default test suite name is nosetests.

 --xunit-prefix-with-testsuite-name